mikefrangos/mmvc/README.md

 a customizable framework
 -----------
+The default theme is based on Twitter's Bootstrap with responsivity enabled.
+Try resizing the window to see this in action.

 To create a blog post, access the "create" method within the content controller.
 Then specify the content type as "post."
 To create a static page, speicfy the content type as "page."
 To view all blog posts, click "my blog" from the menu bar.
 To view all content, access the content controller.
+Any content can have the following filters applied: "htmlpurify", "bbcode", "markdown", or "smartypants".

 Logo, header, footer and menu may be edited from config.php.
 To customize the framework via web interface, login as root (username: root, password: root), and access the "config" method within the acp controller.
-Menus can be modified from the "menu" method within acp.
+Here, you can also change the logo, header, and footer.
+Menus can be similarly created, edited or deleted from the "menu" method within acp.

 the administrative interface
 ----------